 My source for book: Review CopyMy Thoughts:

-Thank you to the author for providing me with a review copy.
+Thanks to the publisher (Abingdon) for providing me with a review copy via NetGalley.